CookieDinner/SimplePager/README.md

 # SimplePager
-A simple and concise implementation of the dynamic pager for Jetpack Compose with no strings attached.
+A simple and concise implementation of the dynamic pager for Jetpack Compose with no strings attached